Acer palmatum Mikazuki

 Considered a dwarf the height and width in 10 years may be 6′ tall and 5′ wide.
 I like to keep my Mikazuki pruned to form a tight shrub so that it fits the space.
 Mikazuki is still a relatively unknown maple in most retail nurseries, but once you see it – especially in the spring you have to have one.
 At least that is what I did.
 Once established this cultivar is hardy to USDA zone 5.

 The first photo shows the Mikazuki in front of my deck.
-The remaining photos show summer and fall color.
+The second photo shows spring color for the Mikazuki maples in my greenhouse and the last photo shows early summer color.

 1 Gallon, 2 Gallon, 3 Gallon